Kylemc1413/BeatSaberSongLoader/README.md

-"environmentName" - Game environment to be used "customEnvironment" - Custom Platform override, will use "environmentName" if CustomPlatforms isn't installed or disabled "customEnvironmentHash" - The hash found on ModelSaber, used to download missing platforms "songTimeOffset" - Seems to be obsolete.
-Do not use.
-"shuffle" - Time in number of beats how much a note should shift "shufflePeriod" - Time in number of beats how often a note should shift.
+"environmentName" - Game environment to be used "customEnvironment" - Custom Platform override, will use "environmentName" if CustomPlatforms isn't installed or disabled "customEnvironmentHash" - The hash found on ModelSaber, used to download missing platforms "shuffle" - Time in number of beats how much a note should shift "shufflePeriod" - Time in number of beats how often a note should shift.
 Don't ask me why this is a feature, I don't know "oneSaber" - true or false if it should appear in the one saber list